eurekaclinical/rxnav-tools/README.md

 Georgia Clinical and Translational Science Alliance, Emory University, Atlanta, GA

 ## What does it do?
-This is a bash shell script that uses the National Institutes of Health RxNav web service to map NDC codes to their RxNorm equivalent.
+This project contains bash shell scripts for using the National Institutes of Health's RxNav web services.
+They should run in any recent Linux environment.

 ## Version history
 Nothing released yet.

 ## Tools
 ### NDC to RxNorm mapper
-This is a bash shell script that uses the National Institutes of Health RxNav web service to map NDC codes to their RxNorm equivalent.
+Uses RxNav to map NDC codes to their RxNorm equivalents.

 #### Usage:
 `ndc-to-rxnorm [<input_file> [<output_file>]]`

 The command accepts two file arguments.
 The first should contain NDC codes, 1 per line.
-The second is the file to which the mappings will be written.
+The second is tab-delimited file with two columns.
+The first is an NDC code, and the second is a comma-separated list of the corresponding RxNorm codes.
 If output_file is omitted, the command writes to stdout.
 If input_file and output_file are missing, the command reads from stdin and writes to stdout.